R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 # SectorsEdgeStreamControl
-### Let your Twitch Stream control your Sector's Edge gameplay!
+### Let your Twitch Chat control your Sector's Edge gameplay!

 This code listens to messages from your Twitch chat (via your own Twitch account) and presses buttons/keys accordingly to make you do an action in-game.